 This information is disclosed for the purposes of Rule 26

-For Merchants we have developed smart switch technology that may improve successful transactions while reducing ongoing costs, we can de-risk certain transactions and reduce time to settlement, improving all important cash flow.
+For merchants, we have developed smart switch technology that may improve successful transactions while reducing ongoing costs, we can de-risk certain transactions and reduce time to settlement, improving all important cash flow.

-For consumers we are able to protect sensitive information from merchants or individuals you may wish to send money to.
+For consumers, we are able to protect sensitive information from merchants or individuals you may wish to send money to.
 We have tailored solutions for the unbanked or those who have been left out of traditional retail bank environments.

-St James House has a range of peer to peer and consumer products covering a broad spectrum of local and international needs.
+Tintra PLC has a range of peer to peer and consumer products covering a broad spectrum of local and international needs.

-Names and biographies of directors
+Names and Biographies of Directors

-Graeme D Paton – Chief Executive Officer
+Richard Shearer – Chief Executive Officer

-Clive Hyman – Non-Executive Director
+Kathy Cox – Senior Independent Non-Executive Director

-Arno Rudolf – Non-Executive Director
+John Cripps – Non-Executive Director

 Statement of Compliance with the QCA Corporate Governance Code

 The Board seeks to follow best practice in corporate governance to the extent appropriate to the Company’s size, nature and stage of development and in accordance with the regulatory framework that applies to AIM companies.
 Starting 28 September 2018 all AIM companies are required to comply with a recognised corporate governance code.
 Tintra PLC has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code which was published in April 2018 for this purpose.